numenta/nupic-legacy/docs/source/quick-start/opf.rst

 ^^^^^^^^^^^^^^^^

-Before you can create an OPF model, you need to have model parameters defined in a python file.
+Before you can create an OPF model, you need to have model parameters defined in a file.
 These model parameters contain many details about how the HTM network will be constructed, what encoder configurations will be used, and individual algorithm parameters that can drastically affect how a model operates.
 The model parameters we're using in this Quick Start `can be found here <example-model-params.html>`_.

-To use model parameters, they can be written to a python file and imported into your script.
-In this example, our model parameters existing in a python file called ``model_params.py`` and are identical to those `linked above <example-model-params.html>`_.
+To use model parameters, they can be written to a file and imported into your script.
+In this example, our model parameters existing in a `YAML <http://yaml.org/>`_ file called ``params.yaml`` and are identical to those `linked above <example-model-params.html>`_.

 Create an OPF Model
 ^^^^^^^^^^^^^^^^^^^